 - Emergency Medical – Typically includes emergency medical service and evacuation.
 This is extremely important for overseas travel.
 Separate policies can be purchased that offer more extensive medical coverage.

 - Emergency Assistance Contact – 24-hour emergency assistance on anything from where to find a doctor to arranging last-minute accommodations to contacting your family in case of emergency.

 - Property Loss/Damage – Generally, this relates to baggage, but other coverage may apply.

 You can buy travel insurance packages through airlines, hotels, travel agents, tour operators, insurance brokers, or online insurers.
+By using a travel or airline credit card, you may even earn bonus points that can be converted into real savings.
 However, beware – there are many fly-by-night operators hawking so-called travel insurance that is substandard or non-existent.
 Check out your insurer in detail, and check the USTIA for membership and approved vendors.

 Look out for tricky verbiage.
 For example, policies listed as travel protection without the word "insurance" may be from vendors who are not licensed to practice in your state, or may not even provide coverage at all.
 Also, watch out for trip cancellation waivers that provide credits instead of reimbursement.

 Like any insurance policy, make sure you read the travel insurance policy fully and understand the terms and conditions before signing, as well as how to use it.
 Multiple contact paths are useful, in case your phone does not work where you are traveling.

 As with any insurance, you should buy travel insurance based on risk, the potential financial impact of mishaps, and how all this affects your peace of mind.
 Weigh the factors above, and if you decide it is right for you, be sure to choose a proven, reputable insurer for your traveling needs.
 Safe travels!